DavidRdgz/neural-tree/README.md

 Currently there are some package dependencies.
 These include:

+* nnet
+* entropy
+* caret
+* plyr
+* parallel

+## Initial Setup

 Simply load the neural-tree files into your working directory.
-Then simply run one of the functions in the samples file.
+Then run one of the functions in the samples.R file.